aliismayilov/aliismayilov.github.io/_posts/blog/2014-08-10-unified-layout.md

 I highly recommend to take a look at themeforest to find a good templates for a different purposes.

 Now I have 1 domain, 1 repo and 1 website.
+And it all freely hosted on GitHub Pages!
 Profit!